What Does It Mean To Be Emotionally Needy?

 2. Fear of Abandonment or Rejection

 You feel anxious when someone takes longer than usual to text back, changes plans, or needs space.
 Even small signs of distance can feel threatening or overwhelming.
-This could be due to having had a parent who was inconsistently nurturing.
-Also, you can be obsessive with checking on your partner on social media.

 3. Difficulty Being Alone